dassencio/double-pendulum/README.md

     - numpy
     - pygame

-On Ubuntu/Debian, you can install them with the following command:
+You can install them with the following command:

-	sudo apt-get install python-pygame python-numpy
+	pip3 install pygame numpy

 Usage instructions